 How Does a DEVELOPER See Testers

 This is a series of blog post interviews, aiming to help testers understand how different IT departments see the role of a tester.
-Every tester wants to become a better version of itself, yet not everyone has all the missing pieces in doing that.
+Every tester wants to become a better version of himself, yet not everyone has all the missing pieces to do that.
 Hopefully, these interviews will give you new ways of improving yourself.

-My developer guest is Sergiu Oltean, passionate software developer which likes to do things properly.
-He's currently working as Senior Software Engineer at Winnow and in his spare time, Sergiu's writing technical stuff on his personal blog.
+My developer guest is Sergiu Oltean, a passionate software developer who likes to do things properly.
+He's currently working as a Senior Software Engineer and in his spare time, Sergiu writes technical stuff on his personal blog.

 1. How do you see, as a developer, the role of a tester within the team?